Accessibility Tools

 Order Now

 Knox will require the user to input the State and Agency (North Lake Tahoe FPD) to view accetable products.
 There are two options for Knox Boxes, commercial and residential.
-To order Knox Switches, the user must view commercial Knox boxes when given to option to review Commerical and Residential Knox Boxes.
+To order Knox Switches, the user must view commercial Knox boxes when given the option to review Commerical and Residential Knox Boxes.

 Once the Knox has been recieved and installed, you can schedule the Fire District to come out to test and lock the Knox for the property, here, under Knox Box Inspection.

-Outside of Fire requirements:
+Outside of Fire Requirements

 A Knox Box protects your property from forced entry damage during fire and medical emergencies as well as alarm activations.
 The Knox Box system is UL listed and used by over 8,500 fire departments nationwide.